 Before we examine Imam Sadiq's approach, let us look at the reasons which made people at that time, think that the political choice was the only choice available.

-The Umayyad rulers were cruel, carefree and completely incapable of ruling effectively.
-They did not care for Islam or the Muslims.
-To meet their own ever rising expenses, the rulers overburdened their subjects with taxation, and exhausted resources, with the result that there were dissatisfaction and uprising throughout the empire.
-By putting down these uprisings ruthlessly, the Umayyad rulers only made themselves more unpopular.
-Not only did they weaken themselves, but also paved way for further uprisings.
+The Ummayade rulers were cruel carefree and completely incapable of ruling effectively.
+They did not care for Islam or own their ever-using the Muslims. То meet expenses, the rulers overburdened their subjects with taxation and exhausted resources, with the result that there were dissatisfaction and uprising throughout the empire.
+By putting down these upn sings, the Ummayad rulers only made themselves more unpopular and, not only did they weaken themselves, but also paved way for further uprisings.
 Syed Ameer Ali described this situation thus: "The flower of the nation had perished either in the civil wars or under the suspicious policy of a jealous court.
 The blind confidence reposed by the last sovereign in his ministers had thrown the government in the hands of incomplete and self-seeking functionaries whose incapacity and misrule alienated the people.
 Hisham was little fitted by character or disposition to cope with difficulties, which now beset the empire.
 The frequent change of governors led to disastrous consequences."

-(A SHORT HISTORY OF THE SARACENS).
+(A SHORT HISTORY OF THE SARACEN AS):

-Then, it was clear that time was ripe for those with leadership abilities and some recognition in Muslim society to organize themselves to topple the Umayyad dynasty.
-Imam Jafar Sadiq (a.s.), in the eyes of his contemporaries, was the ideal person for this task.
-However, Imam (a.s.) had a different opinion.
+Then, it was clear that time was ripe for those with leadership abilities and some recognition in Muslim society to organize themselves to topple the I mmayade dynasty.
+Imam Jaffer Sadiq (A.S), in the eyes of his contempora-ries, was the ideal person for this task.
+However, Imam (A.S) had a different opinion.
 When proposals came to him to do so, he flatly refused to get himself involved politically.
-How right the Imam was, we shall see in the course of this Chapter.
+How right the Imam was, we shall see in the course of this chapter.

-Whereas Imam Jafar Sadiq (a.s.) refused to seize this opportunity, on the contrary, there were others who were tempted to run after it.
+Whereas Imam Jaffer Sadiq (A.S) refused to seize this opportunity, there were others who were tempted to so.
 They went after it and the result was disaster and destruction for them.
-This subject will be discussed elaborately in Chapter 3 and 4.
-At this juncture, we shall describe briefly the merits of Imam Jafar Sadiq's (a.s.) approach and its impact on the welfare of humanity in general and Muslims in particular.
+This will be discussed elaborately in Chapter 3 and 4.
+At this juncture, we shall describe briefly the merits of Imam Jaffer Sadiq's (A.S) approach and its impact on the welfare of humanity in general and Muslims in particular.

-THE STRATEGY OF REFORMING THE CORRUPT SOCIETY THROUGH THE PROCESS OF EDUCATION AND LEARNING
+THE STRATEGY OF REFORMINGTHE CORRITT SOCIETY THROUGHTHE PROCESS OF EDI CATION AND LEARNING:

-Zaid, Imam Muhammad Baqir's step-brother, and later on his son, Yahya, decided to take the political choice.
-Similarly, later on, Imam Hasan's grandson Abdullah Mahaz and his two sons Muhammad (popularly known as "Nafs-e-Zakiyya" - the pure soul) and Ibrahim, too, decided to get involved politically to counteract the Umayyad oppression.
-The outcome of their approach will be discussed in Chapters 3 and 4.
+Zaid, Imam Muhammad Baqirs step-brother, and later on his son, Yahya, decided to take the political choice.
+Similarly, later on, Imam Hasan's grandson Abdullah Mahaz and his two sons Muhammad (popularly known as 'Nafse Zakiah" - the pure soul) and Ibrahim, too, decided to get involved politically to counteract the Ummayad oppression.
+The outcome of their approach will be discussed in chapter 3 and 4.

-The grandchildren of Abbas, the Prophet's uncle, by the name of Abu Abbas (later on came to be known as Saffah "The bloodshedder") and Abu Jafar (later on came to be known as Mansoor-"the victorious"), too, chose to agitate against the Umayyad rulers.
-The outcome of their struggle will be assessed in Chapters 3 and 4.
-The activity of these agitators was mostly in Iraq, Persia and to some extent, in the Peninsular of Arabia.
+The grandchildren of Abbas, the Prophet's uncle, by the name of Abu Abbas (later on came to be known as Saffah "The bloodshedder") and Abu Jaffer (later on came to be known as Mansoor -""the victorious"), too, chose to agitate against the Ummayad rulers.
+The outcome of their struggle will be assessed in chapter 3 and 4.
+The activity of these agitators was mostly in Iraq, Persia and to some extent in the Peninsula of Arabia.

-Similar agitations were also brewing in Syria, Africa, Spain, and in those parts of Central Asia and Europe where the Umayyad rulership had extended.
+Similar agitations were also brewing in Syria, Africa, Spain, and in those parts of Central Asia and Europe where the Ummayad rulership extended.

-Hisham Bin Abdul Malik Bin Marwan had considered these threats more serious than Imam Sadiq's education program in Medina.
+Hisham Bin Abdul Malik Bin Merwan had considered these threats more serious than Imam Sadiq's education program in Medina.
 He therefore put to full use his energies and resources to suppress these agitators so as to save his throne.
-Imam Jafar Sadiq (a.s.) took this opportunity to carry out his mission that previously had been put to a temporary halt by Hisham.
+Imam Jaffer Sadiq (A.S) took this opportunity to carry out his mission that had been put to a temporary halt by Hisham.